 Mexico is a largely patriarchal society with something of a macho culture.
 Unfortunately, violence against women is a growing concern in the country and it is estimated that approximately 10 women are killed here every day, with tens of thousands more reported missing.

-A study by INEGI Mexico (the National Institute of Statistics and Geography) found that more than 70% of 50.5 million women interviewed had experienced some form of violence in Mexico.
+A study by INEGI Mexico (the National Institute of Statistics and Geography) found that more than 70% of the 50.5 million women interviewed had experienced some form of violence in Mexico.
 The UN recognized Mexico as being one of the most dangerous countries for women.

 All of this can sound extremely alarming, particularly if you are traveling to Guadalajara as a solo female.
 However, while you need to be aware of the issues and the gender values/stereotypes, this is again unlikely to affect you as a tourist, provided that you take all the aforementioned precautions for your safety.